dougo-chris/domain_logic/README.md

   end
 ```

-Create a domain definition to access the table
+Create a domain definition to access the table via the repo
 ```
   defmodule MyApp.Db.ProductDomain do
     @moduledoc false